 Berkeley Law’s Business in Society Institute

 Society’s expectations of companies are changing, and companies are responding.
 Many companies today go beyond legal compliance to implement policies in line with the values of their shareholders, employees, customers, and other stakeholders.
 An increasing number are engaging in activities that were traditionally conducted by governments and nonprofits.
 Navigating fiduciary duties and competing stakeholder interests raises a number of complex corporate governance questions.
 The Business in Society Institute’s mission is to help define this new articulation of corporate purpose.
 We conduct our mission by 1) preparing the next generation of leaders, 2) publishing thought leadership, and 3) collaborating with and designing executive education for corporate executives, board members, investors, corporate counsel, and NGOs.

 As part of UC Berkeley, the world’s leading public university, supporting the private sector’s commitment to solving societal issues is core to our public mission.
 For more information about the Business in Society Institute please visit our website.

-Amelia Miazad founded and leads the Business in Society Institute at Berkeley Law.
+Founding Director, Business in Society Institute at Berkeley Law.